lgactna/thesis-compile/md/_TODO.md

 - Does the inclusion of the architectural diagram at the start of every chapter work, or should it just be included?
 Is it good/does it make sense/does it fit on the page?
 Do I need to describe it in greater detail, if I'm going to bother introducing it at all?
 - Does the introduction of each chapter work?
 Or is it too sudden?

+Mechanics:

+- Still need to figure out a good way to do tables, maybe we just have to do them manually
+- All the sections called "overview" conflict with each other and have the same label defined twice, which is Bad
+- Code blocks also need to be done manually, which is a little annoying

 Things that can be done Right Now:

 - 5.2 (core outputs)